 Department, faculty and colleges should satisfy themselves that the English language requirement is met before requesting a Skilled Worker CoS.
 This can be met by meeting one of the options below.
 Proof of meeting the English language requirement must be included in the visa application.

-Any delay in verifying the English language requirement (such as the applicant needing to sit an English language test or have qualifications verified by UK NARIC) will delay the visa application.
+Any delay in verifying the English language requirement (such as the applicant needing to sit an English language test or have qualifications verified by UK ENIC) will delay the visa application.

 1. Nationals from the following English speaking countries automatically meet the English language requirement: